bobbydilley/rideboard-emulator/code_recreations/struct.md

   46 - 0xC0
   47 - SOME COUNTER
-  48 - COMMAND - THIS NEEDS TO EQUAL 1 INITIALLY I THINK!
-CAN EQUAL 3 or 0x15
+  48 - COMMAND - THIS NEEDS TO EQUAL 1 INITIALLY TO GET FROM THE SERIAL CHECKING BITn then it needs to equal 2!
+CAN EQUAL 3 or 0x15 or 5 - 26 means ride stop!
   49 - UNKNOWN
   50 - BUTTONS
   51 - BUTTONS